scubbo/blog-content/blog/content/posts/cheating-at-word-games.md

 # Strategy

 There is a limited universe of "answer candidates"[^1].
-Every time you guess, the set of answer-candidates is divided into (5^3=)125 different partitions, based on the 3 possible states each of the 5 letters in your guess might be in:
+Every time you guess, the set of answer-candidates is divided into (3^5=)243 different partitions[^5], based on the 3 possible states each of the 5 letters in your guess might be in:
 * All answers for which all letters in your guess would be entirely incorrect
 * All answers for which the first letter of your guess is present-but-incorrectly-placed, and all other answers in your guess are incorrect
 * All answers for which the first letter of your guess is correct, and all other letters are incorrect